 What About Plants?

-Here is a list of vegetables we recommend as part of your turtle’s regular diet:
+Here is a list of vegetables that we recommend as part of your turtle’s regular diet:

 As you can see, potatoes are not on this list!

-Reasons to Avoid Feeding Your Turtle Lots of White Potatoes
+Reasons to Avoid Feeding White Potatoes to Your Turtle

 - See Also: How Long Can Turtles Go Without Eating?